sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ## Customize the Office suite of tiles

-The Microsoft Office suite of tiles appears at the top, left corner of the Start layout.
+The Microsoft Office suite of tiles is the first group of tiles in the Start layout.
 There are a few different options available to customize this suite of tiles.

-* If you've pre-installed Office Centennial to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
+* If you've pre-installed Office Desktop Bridge to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
-  * Use the `AppendOfficeSuiteChoice` tag to indicate whether **Office 365** or **Create** is used as the heading for the Office suite of tiles.

 * If you've pre-installed Office UWP to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml`.
 * If you have not pre-installed Office to the device, you can use the `AppendDownloadOfficeTile` tag in `LayoutModification.xml` to add a **Download Office** tile to the suite.

 > [!Note]
 > The version of Office you indicate in `LayoutModification.xml` must match the version of Office that's pre-installed to the device.

-### Office Centennial
+### Office Desktop Bridge

-We recommend pre-installing Office Centennial on all devices where the screen is larger than 10".
-Office Centennial is included in the OEM Pre-installation Kit (OPK).
-After pre-installing Office Centennial, each Office app (Word, Excel, PowerPoint, Skype, Outlook, OneNote, and OneDrive) appears as a tile in the Office suite of tiles.
+We recommend pre-installing Office Desktop Bridge on all devices where the screen is 10.1 inches or larger.
+Office Desktop Bridge is included in the OEM Pre-installation Kit (OPK).
+After pre-installing Office Desktop Bridge, each Office app appears as a tile in the Office suite of tiles.

 In Windows 10 version 1803, add the following two tags to `LayoutModification.xml`: